 Obviously this is better the longer you can marinate it, but if you are concerned about tyramine build up you could marinate it for 2-3 hours and still be ok.
 I do find it's best to not exceed about 8 hours or the fibers in the meat tend to break down.
 You want it to be just enough that it's more tender, without being mushy.

 PS - please excuse the poor picture.
 I'm working on my photography skills for better taco photos in the future.

-- 3 tbsp white vinegar
+- 3 tablespoon white vinegar

-- 1 tbsp honey
+- 1 tablespoon honey

 - 4 cloves minced garlic

-- 1/4 cup olive oil
+- ¼ cup olive oil

-- 1 tsp chipotle chili powder
+- 1 teaspoon chipotle chili powder

-- salt and pepper
+- 1 teaspoon salt

-- 1 1/2-2 lbs flank steak
+- 1 ½-2 lbs flank steak

 - 4-6 tortillas

-- cottage cheese optional
+- queso fresco optional

 - 2 green onions chopped optional

-Add the flank steak to the marinade and let sit in the fridge for 2-7 hours.
+- Add the flank steak to the marinade and let sit in the fridge for 2-8 hours.

-Heat charcoal or gas grill to about 425-450 and add steaks 8 min on first side.
+- Heat charcoal or gas grill to about 425-450 and add steaks 8 min on first side.
 Flip and grill about 6 min on other side for medium/well.
 Remove and place on cutting board.

-Cover steak and let rest for 5-10 minutes before slicing across the grain of the steak (rather than with the grain).
+- Cover steak and let rest for 5-10 minutes before slicing across the grain of the steak (rather than with the grain).

-Add toppings and enjoy!
+- Add toppings and enjoy!

 - 4-6 tomatillos